 Icing and Toppings

 - 1/4 cup milk 2% or whole is best

 - 3 cups powdered sugar

 - blueberries, raspberries, strawberries, toasted coconut, chopped pecans, etc… for topping

 White Texas Sheet Cake

 - Preheat oven to 350 degrees.
 Prepare a large half sheet pan and spray with non-stick cooking spray.

 - In a large bowl, combine flour, sugar, baking powder and salt.
 Stir together and set aside.
 In a separate, microwave safe bowl (or in a saucepan on the stove), melt the butter.
 Mix in the water, sour cream, eggs and almond extract.
 Stir until combined.

-- Pour the liquid mixture into the flour mixture and stir until combined and the batter is lump-free.
-Pour the batter into the pan and bake for 20 minutes.
-After 20 minutes, insert a toothpick in the center of the cake.
-If it comes out clean with no batter left on it, it is ready to go.
-If not, let it bake a little bit longer, checking frequently so as not to overbake the cake.
+- Pour the liquid mixture onto the flour mixture and stir until combined.
+The batter should be lump-free.
+Pour the batter into the pan and spread evenly in the pan.
+Bake for 20 minutes or until a toothpick is inserted in the center of the cake and it comes out clean with no batter left on it.
+If wet batter is on the toothpick, let it bake a little bit longer, checking frequently so as not to over-bake the cake.